IEIDGG/BBOS/docs/RATE_LIMIT_OPTIMIZATIONS.md

 This document describes the rate limit optimizations implemented in BBOS Enhanced 2.

+**🆕 NEW: See OPTIMIZATION_SUMMARY.md for the latest comprehensive optimizations including ProtonMail-specific enhancements, UID tracking, parallel processing, and more!**

 ## Implemented Optimizations

 ### 1. BODY.PEEK[] Protocol (✓ Completed)